soodaayush/cs50x-2024/README.md

 ## Final Project

-The final project is not in this repository, as it is in a separate repository.
+The final project is not in this repository, as the code for it is in a separate codebase.
 The final project I submitted was the Bay View High School mobile app: [link](https://github.com/soodaayush/BVHApp).
 Its function serves as a central place for information surrounding the school, such as news, events, important links, and more.

 ## Links